grezniczek/redcap_survey_auth/README.md

     ]
     ```

     This example uses LDAP v3 with StartTLS; the server must support it and PHP must trust its certificate.
+LDAP v3 is also the default when `version` is omitted.
+If `start_tls` is true, an incompatible protocol setting or failed TLS negotiation rejects authentication before any bind credentials are sent.
+Use JSON booleans for `start_tls`.

   - **LDAP Attribute mappings:** When LDAP is enabled, custom attribute mappings for email, first, last, and full name can be set.
 These will be used when attempting to get email and full name of an authenticated user.